jbalooka/atlatszoerdely/README.md

 # atlatszoerdely
-Files for Data Mining and Management for atlatszoerdely projects
+Files for Data Mining and Management of atlatszoerdely projects